 The Canon EOS 200D (called Canon SL2 in some regions) and the Panasonic Lumix DC-GX9 are two digital cameras that were announced, respectively, in June 2017 and February 2018.
 The 200D is a DSLR, while the GX9 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (200D) and a Four Thirds (GX9) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Panasonic provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Panasonic provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 200D vs Panasonic GX9

-The side-by-side display below illustrates the physical size and weight of the Canon 200D and the Panasonic GX9.
+An illustration of the physical size and weight of the Canon 200D and the Panasonic GX9 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 200D – represents the basis for the calculations across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 200D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX9 is notably smaller (21 percent) than the Canon 200D.
 Moreover, the GX9 is markedly lighter (10 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the GX9 are weather-sealed.